Welcome

 Abstract: Refuelling of emerging alternative fuel vehicles can present new challenges for designers and operators requiring significant capital investment, research and development to overcome.
 An unexplored option of refuelling hydrogen fuel-cell electric vehicles may provide a solution to many of the challenges facing conventional approaches.
 One aim of this new approach is to increase user and operator safety through a range of means, particularly by distancing the user from any potential hazards.
 The principles of Inherent Safety and developing good design practice via a systems thinking approach will be touched on.

-This theme will be chaired by: TBC
+This theme will be chaired by: Lucia Burtnik

 Biography page